naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 #### The difficulty of the assessment does not scale co-linearly with actual experience

 The most frustrating thing about LeetCode interviews, and potentially the most damning, is that an individual's accrued work experience does not transfer at all into their ability to LeetCode.
-It's not like I'm able to breeze through Medium and Hard difficulty assessments now that I've spent some time in the industry.
+It's not like I'm able to breeze through Medium and Hard problems now that I've spent some time in the industry.
 This is the most disingenuous part of the interview process -- that we tie the expected rigor of the role to the difficulty of the LeetCode assessment.
+Without exaggeration, I was given [a LeetCode hard question](https://leetcode.com/problems/text-justification/) during the *phone screen* for Brex's Data Engineering position.

-Someone who has spent 5+ years in the industry should be judged by criteria that determines the value of their years of experience.
+Someone who has spent 5+ years in the industry should be judged by criteria that determines the value of their experience.
 Senior Engineers need to know how to code and be *damn good at it,* so the coding assessment needs to reflect that.
 This is easier said than done (of course), and because this is nearly impossible to test within an hour timeframe, we stick to LeetCode.

 However, being good at LeetCode assessments feels like an *adjacent* skill to writing software.
 You still need to be good at both in order to have upwards mobility in this industry, but you won't actually get better at it by accruing experience on the job.

 #### They cram too much into too small of a timeframe

 So, enough with the moral qualms about the interview; let's discuss the structure.
 I noted above how the typical interviewing process works.
-Having interviewed a few hundred candidates myself, it makes sense what people are testing for in each phase of the interview.
+Having interviewed a good number of candidates myself, it makes sense what people are testing for in each phase of the interview.
 The purpose of the introduction and the behavioral questions is to get a sense of culture fit with the candidate.
 Here, we are looking for answers that present insightful views into their decision making process, and their ability to communicate and gel with the team.
 Cool, makes sense.
 With the technical portion of the interview, we hope to get enough information to make a judgement on the candidate's:

 * ability to code in a language of their (or our) choosing,
 * analyze and solve a problem